scouvreur/HumpbackWhaleIdentification/README.md

 ### Pre-processed Data

-To use pre-processed data, you can Check archive was correctly downloaded using:
+To use pre-processed data, you can check archive was correctly downloaded using:

 ```{bash}
 md5sum data_MASKED_256.tar.gz